katiestar99/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 It takes the following parameters:

  * inventory: inventory object with existing data and the methods to add hosts/groups/variables to inventory
- * loader: Ansible's DataLoader.
+ * loader: Assible's DataLoader.
 The DataLoader can read files, auto load JSON/YAML and decrypt vaulted data, and cache read files.
  * path: string with inventory source (this is usually a path, but is not required)
  * cache: indicates whether the plugin should use or avoid caches (cache plugin and/or loader)